bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Select the **Priors** tab and choose **Birth Death Skyline BDSParam** as the tree prior.

 The "standard" `contemporary` birth death skyline is parameterised using a reproductive number, a "become uninfectious" rate and a sampling proportion.
-However, here we are using the `BDSParam` model, which refers to parameterisation using a birth rate, a death rate and an extant sampling proportion.
-As our phylogeny is for non-avian dinosaurs, for which we only have fossils and no extant (genetic) samples, we will later exchange the extant sampling proportion, usually denoted using {% eqinline rho %}, for a fossil sampling rate, usually denoted using {% eqinline psi %}.
+However, here we are using the `BDSParam` model, which refers to parameterisation using a birth rate (here, speciation), a death rate (here, extinction) and an extant sampling proportion.
+As our phylogeny is of non-avian dinosaurs, for which we only have fossils and no extant (genetic) samples, we will later exchange the extant sampling proportion, usually denoted using {% eqinline rho %}, for a fossil sampling rate, usually denoted using {% eqinline psi %}.

 Choosing sensible priors for these parameters is not straightforward, so we will select priors which are relatively unrestrictive.
 For the birth and death rates, we will use exponential priors with a mean of 1.0; this places more probability on small rates, but still permits rates which are towards the higher end of those estimated from living animals and plants {% cite HenaoDiaz2019 --file Tutorial-Template/master-refs.bib %}.
 For the sampling rate, we will also choose an exponential prior, this time with a mean of 0.2.